 🔒 Daihatsu Theft Risk in Australia

-• Older models may lack factory immobilisers
+• Older models may lack factory-fitted immobilisers

-⭐ Daihatsu Safety Ratings (ANCAP/Euro NCAP)
+⭐ Daihatsu Safety Ratings (ANCAP)

 Daihatsu safety ratings vary by model and age.
 Most Daihatsus on Australian roads are older models that predate modern crash testing standards.
-Newer Sirion models (based on Toyota architecture) have better safety credentials.
+Newer Sirion models based on Toyota architecture have better safety credentials.

-• Daihatsu Sirion (2016+): Based on Toyota Passo platform with modern safety
+• Daihatsu Sirion (2016+): Based on Toyota Passo platform with modern safety tech

 • Older Daihatsus (pre-2010): Limited safety technology by modern standards